Vacation Rentals in Athens (GA)

 FAQs: Vacation Rentals in Athens (GA)

-The corona crisis heavily impacted holidays in 2020.
-Last year, rentals in Athens had an annual average price of around $431.12 per night.
+Last year, rentals in Athens had an annual average cost of around $397 per night.

-During which months are vacation rentals more expensive in Athens?
+In which months is it more expensive to rent a vacation rental in Athens?

-How many rentals does Holidu have in Athens?
+How many vacation rentals are there in Athens?